DJayalath/gnn-call-stack/README.md

-# GNNs with call stacks
+# Recursive Reasoning with Neural Networks

 This work is based on the [CLRS30 algorithmic reasoning benchmark](https://github.com/deepmind/clrs) and aims to build GNNs with call stacks for solving recursive algorithmic problems.
 It was published as a Tiny Paper at ICLR 2023.
 If you found our work helpful in your research, please consider citing